 Just 25km off Brisbane’s shore is the third largest sand island in the world.
 Crystal-clear lakes and lagoons exist among tall sand dunes, abundant wildflowers and pristine beaches.
-After you have handfed wild dolphins under the stars, organise a trip to dive or snorkel among the mysterious wrecks and pristine waters.
-The adventurous can try quad biking, four-wheel-driving or sand tobogganing before slipping into a lazy dream on the cooling beach, or watching the silhouettes of fishermen as they cast their lines into the surf in lingering twilight.
+Hand feed wild dolphins, and dive or snorkel among mysterious wrecks and pristine waters, or watch silhouettes of fishermen casting their lines in lingering twilight.
+The adventurous can try quad biking, four-wheel-driving or sand tobogganing.
+Chances are you'll want to extend your stay at the resort or pitch a tent for the night.

 Nestled among the giant melaleuca trees with pristine beaches just metres from your door, Glamping at Castaways offers the best of camping minus the sandy bed.

 Go whale watching on Brisbane's coastline from June to November and marvel at the humpback whales playing and breaching in the protected waters of Moreton Bay Marine Park.

 Cape Moreton, a rocky headland at the north-eastern tip of Moreton Island, provides some of the best fishing spots on the island.

 Tangalooma Dolphin Feeding is the star attraction and is undoubtedly a unique experience of hand feeding a pod of wild bottlenose dolphins.

 Plenty of fun is to be had catching fish over five days at Moreton Island!

 On the eastern side of the island, Blue Lagoon Campground offers beach-style camping for those who like to keep things simple.